 The Veggie Mixture:

-3 3/4 cups of potatoes (about 6 medium), diced or shredded
+4 cups potatoes (about 4 medium or 1½ pounds), diced or shredded

-1 heaping tablespoon minced garlic (from the jar is fine)
+1 heaping tablespoon of minced garlic (from the jar is fine)

-2 cups any cooked leftover vegetable such as zucchini, summer squash, broccoli, or cauliflower, OR any uncooked greens such as spinach, chard or kale
+2 cups cooked leftover vegetables such as zucchini, summer squash, broccoli, or cauliflower, OR any uncooked greens such as spinach, chard, or kale

 Preheat oven to 350º

 Chop all the fresh veggies.
-Here, I’ve used fresh, thin-skinned, buttery Yukon potatoes and red potatoes, red bell pepper, green onions with their stalks, and minced garlic (shown here in a tablespoon).
+I used buttery Yukon and red potatoes, sweet red bell pepper, green onions with stalks, and minced garlic.

 Stir in drained leftover cooked veggies and heat until warm.
-In this frittata, I used roasted zucchini and summer squash with green onions and garlic that I had in the fridge.
+I used leftover roasted zucchini and summer squash with green onions and garlic.
+Spread vegetable medley evenly in a lasagna pan.

-Put in oven and bake for 20 minutes.
-Insert knife point into the center to test for doneness.
-If it comes out clean, remove from oven.
+Bake for 30 minutes in a preheated oven.
+Insert the knife tip in the center to test for doneness.
+If it comes out clean, remove the frittata from the oven.
 If not, cook for another 5 minutes and check again.
 Repeat until done.

 Another frittata version: potatoes, kale, green onion, zucchini, and a lone radish

-This was one day’s pickings from the backyard.
-I decided, as a trial, to throw all of it into a frittata along with the dairy ingredients to see if it would work.
-Instead of using leftover vegetables, I tried fresh kale.
+This was one day’s pickings from the garden.
+I decided, as a trial, to throw all of it into the frittata along with dairy ingredients to see if it would work.
+I tried fresh kale.
 It was delicious.